peterpih/tidydata/CodeBook.md

 The program is broken into various segments instead of separate scripts called by a top level script.
 It is thought this would make it easier to maintain and conveninently makes the program itself, self-contained.

-Step 1. it combines the test and train data sets including
+Step 1.
+Combine the test and train data sets to create a 10299 x 66 dataframe of measurements and two 10299 x 1 vectors for activity and subject

 Step 2.
-Filters out
+Combine the two vectors with the larger data set to create a 10299 x 68 data set

+Step 3.
+Extracts the required 66 columns from the 561 original columns.

+Step 4.
+Loop over subject (30) by activity (6) caluclating means to create a 180 x 68 output dataset

+Step 5.
+Modify the variable names to make more descriptive.

+Step 6.
+Save the new data set

 ### Transformations to the Data Set